Multinationals face heftier tax hit in biggest overhaul for decades

 While that means countries like Ireland or offshore tax havens could suffer, countries with big consumer markets like the United States or France would benefit from the shake-up.

-France adopted its own national tax on digital companies this year, sparking U.S. threats of tariff on French wine and adding to global trade tensions.
+France adopted its own national tax on digital companies this year, sparking US threats of tariffs on French wine and adding to global trade tensions.

 Meanwhile, companies are facing increased uncertainty about their tax bills as countries challenge arrangements to pay tax in countries like Ireland rather then where their markets are.